To improve the lives of people with disabilities by providing therapeutic aquatic programs and instructor education.

-AquAbility therapeutic aquatic programs are available for infants to adults who are challenged by a variety of disabilities, including but not limited to: paralysis, stroke, Parkinson’s disease, visual or auditory impairment, multiple sclerosis, cerebral palsy, amputation, spinal cord injury, brain injury, Down Syndrome, spina bifida, autism, and developmental disabilities.
+AquAbility therapeutic aquatic programs are available for children, and adults who are challenged by a variety of disabilities, including but not limited to: paralysis, stroke, Parkinson’s disease, visual or auditory impairment, multiple sclerosis, cerebral palsy, amputation, spinal cord injury, brain injury, Down Syndrome, spina bifida, autism, and developmental disabilities.
 AquAbility strives to provide all people with disabilities access to our programs.
 Contact us for scholarship inquiries.

 The goals of AquAbility are to foster physical and cognitive benefits, raise self-esteem, promote lifetime fitness, encourage and cultivate positive social interaction, improve quality of life, and to allow for independence.